svbutko/react-native-template-strong/website/src/pages/troubleshooting.md

 # Troubleshooting

+## npm ERR!
+Could not resolve dependency
+Some dependencies might have incorrect peer versions of other dependencies and NPM throws the error, in order to ignore it run
+`npm install --force`

 ## Error: Command failed: yarn install
 The project uses `npm` as package manager, and you're trying to use `Yarn`, It is advised not to mix package managers in order to avoid resolution inconsistencies caused by unsynchronized lock files.